myndr/intune/src/Basispoort/Readme.md

 18. Click "Next" at **Dependencies**, "Next" at **Supercedence**
 19. Assign the device group and click "Next"
 20. Review and click "Create"

+To speed up propagation, force synchronization as follows:
 21. Click "Devices" and "All devices"
 22. Click "Bulk actions for device"
 23. Select "Windows", "Physical devices" and "Synchronization"